ZiMiTan01/Note/Markdown/111-1學期/5.1普通化學/Ch9.Energy, Enthalpy, and Thermochemistry.md

-y# Ch9.Energy, Enthalpy, and Thermochemistry
+# Ch9.Energy, Enthalpy, and Thermochemistry

 ---